cyzanfar/cyzanfar.github.io/_posts/2014-3-3-Hello-World.md

 require 'open-uri'
 	imdb = Nokogiri::HTML(open("http://www.imdb.com/chart/top"))
 ```
-Now, we need to declare our hash that will them contain the different element we want to scrap from this page:
+Now, we need to declare our hash that will then contain the different element we want to scrap from this page:

 ```Ruby